 7. Controls: Essential Managers of the Process

-There are several considerations when it comes to control of the dryer.
+There are several considerations when it comes to controlling the dryer.

 - Think about how you want to control the dryer.
 Automated (PLC) vs. manual controls?

-- Plan for the controls location.
+- Plan for the location of the controls.
 Will they be in a climate-control room, on a prewired panel near the dryer?

 Select controls that provide adequate operating reports, taking into account what data will be needed and format.